RFD property for groupoid C*-algebras of amenable groupoids and for crossed products by amenable actions: A characterization of RFD crossed products

 \section{A characterization of RFD crossed products}

 In this section we shift our attention to study the RFD property of $C^*$-algebraic crossed products.

 Let $\alpha$ be an action of a discrete group $G$ on a $C^*$-algebra $A$, fixed throughout this section.
-Then there is a natural action of $G$ on the family of all representations of $A$ (denoted $\Rep(A)$), and defined by
+Then there is a natural action of $G$ on the family of all representations of $A$ (denoted $\Rep(A)$), defined by the formula

 It is clear that this action restricts to the set of irreducible representations of $A$, denoted $\Irr(A)$.
-It is easy to check that it also induces a $G$-action on $\Rep(A)/_\approx$, where $\approx$ denotes the unitary equivalence, and on $\hat{A}$, i.e.\ the set of equivalence classes of irreducible representations in $\Rep(A)/_\approx$, and also on $\Prim(A)$, the set of primitive ideals of $A$ (note that the latter can be again viewed as a quotient space of $\Irr(A)$, but the equivalence relation is coarser: two irreducible representations yield the same element of $\Prim(A)$ if and only if their kernels coincide).
+It is easy to check that it also induces a $G$-action on $\Rep(A)/_\approx$, where $\approx$ denotes the unitary equivalence, on $\hat{A}$, i.e.\ the set of equivalence classes of irreducible representations in $\Rep(A)/_\approx$, and also on $\Prim(A)$, the set of primitive ideals of $A$ (note that the latter can be again viewed as a quotient space of $\Irr(A)$, but the equivalence relation is coarser: two irreducible representations yield the same element of $\Prim(A)$ if and only if their kernels coincide).
 As is customary, we equip $\Prim(A)$ with the Jacobson topology.

 Given a representation $\rho \in \Irr(A)$, and an action $\alpha: G \to \textup{Aut}(A)$ it may well happen that the class of $\rho$ in $\textup{Prim}(A)$ has a finite orbit, and the class of $\rho$ in $\hat{A}$ has an infinite orbit.
 This however does not happen for finite-dimensional representations, for a simple reason: if we have two irreducible non-degenerate representations $\rho,\pi$ in $\Irr (A)$ and we know that $\rho$ is finite-dimensional, then $\Ker(\rho) = \Ker(\pi)$ if and only if $\pi \approx \rho$.
 This is well-known and very easy to check, and will be used later without any comment.
-Note that we will use the conventions of \cite{ExelLoring}, i.e.\ by a finite-dimensional representation we understand a possibly degenerate representation $\rho:A \to B(H)$ whose essential space $\overline{\rho(A)H}$ is finite-dimensional.
+Note that we will use the conventions of \cite{ExelLoring}, i.e.\ by a finite-dimensional representation we understand a possibly degenerate representation $\rho:A \to B(\Hil)$ whose essential space $\overline{\rho(A)\Hil}$ is finite-dimensional.
 Let us also record here the following fact (see for example \cite[Lemma 5.44, Remark 5.45]{DanaIan}).

 \begin{lemma} If $A$ is a C*-algebra equipped with an action of a discrete group $G$, then $G$ acts on $\Prim(A)$ via homeomorphisms. \end{lemma}

 Finally recall that $G$ acts also on the state space $S(A)$, with $g \cdot \omega = \omega \circ \alpha_{g^{-1}}$ for $g \in G$, $\omega \in S(A)$.
 This action restricts to $P(A)$, the pure state space, but also descends to $S(A)/_\approx$, where for two states $\omega_1, \omega_2 \in S(A)$ we write $\omega_1 \approx \omega_2$ if the GNS representations of $\omega_1$ and $\omega_2$ are unitarily equivalent.
 We say that a state $\omega \in S(A)$ is \emph{finite-dimensional} if its GNS representation acts on a finite-dimensional space.